 The Issuer is leasing its business location and is subject to any penalties that may result from a violation of the lease terms, such as early lease cancellation.
 The current location of the store may become unattractive as demographic patterns change.
 The Issuer may fail to negotiate renewals of the lease, either on commercially acceptable terms or at all, which could require the Issuer to close a store in a desirable location.
+If the business closes or does not open, the Issuer would generally remain committed to perform its obligations under the applicable lease, which could include, among other things, payment of the base rent for the balance of the lease term.
+The obligation to continue making rental payments and fulfilling other lease obligations under the leases for a closed or unopened venue could have a material adverse effect on the business.

-The Issuer is planning to open in Sugar Land area.
+The Issuer is planning to open in Austin area.
 There is no guarantee that this site will remain suitable, or that the business will be operated profitably.
 The Issuer depends on cash flow from operations to pay lease obligations and to fulfill other cash requirements.
 If the business does not generate sufficient cash flow and sufficient funds are not otherwise available to the Issuer from other sources, the Issuer may not be able to meet its lease obligations, grow the business, respond to competitive challenges or fund its other liquidity and capital needs, which would have a material adverse effect on the Issuer.